Table.update()

 Return Value

-Promise with the number of updated records (1 if an object that match the criteria was found and updated (regardless of whether the update affects the object or not), otherwise 0).
+A Promise with the number of updated records (1 if an object that matches the criteria was found and updated, regardless of whether the update affected the object or not, otherwise 0).
 A result of 0 indicates that the given key was not found.

 Remarks

 Similar to SQL UPDATE.
-The difference between update() and put() is that update() will only apply given changes to the object while put() will replace the entire object.
-Another difference is that in case key is not found, put() would create a new object while update() wont change anything.
-The returned Promise will NOT fail if key was not found but resolve with value 0 instead of 1.
+The difference between update() and put() is that update() will only apply the given changes to the object while put() will replace the entire object.
+Another difference is that if the key is not found, then put() will create a new object while update() will not change anything.
+The returned Promise will NOT fail if the key was not found but will resolve with a value of 0 instead of 1.

 Equivalent to Table.where(":id").equals(key).modify(changes);